 Roosevelt’s men found that Sinclair’s assessment of the workplace environment at American slaughterhouses was uncomfortably spot-on.
 As their 1906 report concluded, “The whole situation as we saw it in these huge establishments tends necessarily and inevitably to the moral degradation of thousands of workers who are forced to spend their working hours under conditions that are entirely unnecessary and unpardonable, and which are a constant menace not only to their own health, but to the health of those who use the food products prepared by them.”

 Ultimately, The Jungle made Sinclair $30,000 richer.
-With some of this hard-earned cash, he purchased Helicon Hall, an abandoned boy’s school in Englewood, New Jersey.
-Sinclair envisioned it as a utopian colony, populated by a live-in community of artists, writers, and assorted intellectuals.
-In total, there were roughly 46 adult residents, as well as 15 children who were to be raised by members of the community.
-Originally, this group was also going to divide all of its cooking and housekeeping-related jobs up between its own members and a group of college interns (one of whom, by the way, was a young Sinclair Lewis).
+He bought Helicon Hall, an abandoned boy’s school in Englewood, New Jersey, in 1906.
+The Helicon Home Colony was “open to any white person of good moral character,” according to its application.
+There were roughly 40 adult residents—live-in artists, writers, and intellectuals—as well as around 15 children who were to be raised by members of the community.
+Originally, the group was also going to divide up all of its cooking and housekeeping-related jobs between its own members and a group of college interns (one of whom was a young Sinclair Lewis, future Nobel Prize-winning author of Arrowsmith).
 After a while, however, those menial tasks were handed off to paid servants.
 A fire burned down Helicon Hall in 1907, putting an end to Sinclair’s strange communal experiment.

 Produced by the All-Star Feature Corporation, this silent movie premiered in New York City on June 1, 1914.
 Unlike the novel, it had little impact on the general public—thanks partly to the meat industry, which used its influence to keep The Jungle far away from most urban theaters.
 The cast was reasonably well known, but there was one surprising actor: Upton Sinclair himself.
 In the film, Sinclair played Eugene Debs (or possibly a character inspired by Debs), a socialist icon who ran for president five times during the early 20th century.
 Unfortunately, his performance has been lost to the sands of time.
-No known copies of this movie exist and it’s believed that the last print disappeared at some point in the 1930s.
-Since then, David Schwimmer of Friends fame has expressed an interest in remaking The Jungle, but he seems to have dropped that project.
+No known copies of this movie exist, and it’s believed that the last print disappeared at some point in the 1930s.